programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-07.png" alt="A boxplot showing the distribution of police killings per 100K population" caption="Figure 07.
 The distribution of the number of police killings per 100K population." %}

-Wow!
-There are a LOT of outliers.
-Since this is a VERY uneven distribution, let's try using a log scale again.
+Again, there are a LOT of outliers.
+Since this is another uneven distribution, using a log scale for the count-variable may result in a more normal distribution.

 ```python
 map_df['MapScale'] = np.log10(map_df['count_per_100K'])